newbull/newbull-wallet/README.md

-# BITCOIN WALLET
+# NEWBULL WALLET

-Welcome to _Bitcoin Wallet_, a standalone NewBull payment app for your Android device!
+Welcome to NewBull Wallet\_, a standalone NewBull payment app for your Android device!

 This project contains several sub-projects:

- * __wallet__:
+-   **wallet**:
     The Android app itself.
 This is probably what you're searching for.
- * __market__:
+-   **market**:
     App description and promo material for the Google Play app store.
- * __integration-android__:
+-   **integration-android**:
     A tiny library for integrating NewBull payments into your own Android app (e.g. donations, in-app purchases).
- * __sample-integration-android__:
+-   **sample-integration-android**:
     A minimal example app to demonstrate integration of NewBull payments into your Android app.

 ### PREREQUISITES FOR BUILDING